Sole trader tax in NZ: GST, deductions and due dates

 Standard option

-The standard option calculates your payments based on your previous year's residual income tax (RIT) plus 5%.
-Or, as Inland Revenue clarifies, if that return has not been filed, it is based on your RIT from 2 years ago plus 10%.
+The standard option calculates provisional tax as your previous year's residual income tax plus 5%.
+If you haven't filed that return, it's based on your tax from two years ago plus 10%.

 Estimate option

-With the estimate option, you tell IR how much income tax you expect to pay.
-You can adjust your estimates as many times as you like right up until the final instalment is due, and adjust the payments accordingly.
+The estimate option lets you set your own provisional tax amount based on what you expect to earn.
+You can adjust your estimate as many times as needed until the final instalment is due.

 Ratio option